clacktronics/AudioJacks/README.md

 KiCAD footprint library and 3D models for commonly used connectors used in synths and other audio equipment.

 # Directory structure
-* 3Dmodels - The .step files used by KiCAD for the PCB rendering
+* AudioJacks.3dshapes  - The .step files used by KiCAD for the PCB rendering
 * AudioJacks.pretty - the KiCAD footprint library
+* Demo_board - Example board of all the jacks
+* FreeCAD_Drawings - The modifiable FreeCAD used to generate the 3dmodels
 * Assets - Images and other items used for this documentation
-* FreeCAD_Drawings - The modifiable FreeCAD used to generate the 3dmodels

 # Installation and use (KiCAD 5.1)